bennyzen/pihole-unbound-padd-hyperpixel4-rpi/README.md

 ## Setup

-- Install Raspbian lite 32bit (64bit does not yet support hyperpixel. see https://github.com/pimoroni/hyperpixel4/issues/117)
+- Install Raspbian lite 64bit
 - Make sure you provide a *fixed IP* for this device
-- Setup docker and docker-compose
+- Setup docker
 - Install bc and dig with `sudo apt install bc dnsutils`
 - Install hyperpixel4 display (use https://github.com/pimoroni/hyperpixel4)
 - Add these lines to your `~/.bashrc`